thindil/www.laeran.pl/blog/index.md

 -- bloglinks: posts/weekly-development-report-2020-10-17.html
 -- bloglinkstext: Weekly development report 2020-10-17
 -- bloglinksdesc: Weekly report from my Open Source projects Welcome to my blog.
 Below you can find the list of all posts on the blog.
+All the blog entries are available under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en) license.